QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/marinehydrokinetic.rst

 	1.2 DYNPRESSURECOEFF

-The keyword :code:`ISBUOYANCY` activates buoyancy calculations for the structure to which it is applied.
+The keyword :code:`BUOYANCYCOEFF` linearly scales the buoyancy calculations for the structure to which it is applied.
 This accounts for the buoyancy force acting on the cross-sectional area of a blade or tower section.
+A value of 0.0 means no buoyancy is evaluated.
+A value of 1.0 calculates buoyancy based on the displaced volume.

 .. code-block:: console
 	:caption: : Exemplary Buoyancy Keyword use

-	true ISBUOYANCY
+	1.0 BUOYANCYCOEFF

 Substructure Model Settings for MHK Turbines
 ********************************************